Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar I: Hemisphere coercivity, transfer to (M,g) , and first-order expansion

 Under \textup{(BG$^{k+}$)} the metric coefficients $g_{ab}$ in any such normal/Fermi chart have all partial derivatives up to order $k$ uniformly bounded (uniform $C^k$ control of metric jets). \begin{lemma}[Uniform $C^k$ Fermi jets from \textup{(BG$^{k+}$)}] Under \textup{(BG$^{k+}$)}, the metric coefficients in any Fermi chart on the collar $\{0\le t<r_0\}$ possess uniform $C^k$ bounds (in tangential variables and in the normal variable $t$), with constants depending only on the \textup{(BG$^{k+}$)} data.
 In particular, all mixed normal/tangential derivatives of total order $\le k$ are uniformly bounded. \end{lemma}

-\begin{proof}[Proof sketch] Use Gauss-Codazzi and the Riccati ODE $\partial_t \II = -\II^2 - \mathrm{Rm}(\nu,\cdot,\nu,\cdot)$ to control normal derivatives from curvature bounds in (ii), while tangential derivatives are controlled by (iii).
+\begin{proof}[Proof sketch] Use Gauss-Codazzi and the Riccati ODE $\partial_t \II = -\II^2 + \mathrm{Rm}(\nu,\cdot,\nu,\cdot)$ to control normal derivatives from curvature bounds in (ii), while tangential derivatives are controlled by (iii).
 A standard bootstrap yields the stated $C^k$ bounds. \end{proof}

-\emph{Order bookkeeping.} The distinction between \textup{(BG$^{k+}$)} and \textup{(BG$^{(k+1)+}$)} is one of available derivatives: \textup{(BG$^{(k+1)+}$)} adds one more bounded curvature derivative (up to order $k\!-\!1$) and one more bounded tangential derivative of $\II$ (up to order $k$), hence promotes uniform $C^k$ to uniform $C^{k+1}$ control of the metric jets in local coordinates.
+\emph{Order bookkeeping.} The distinction between \textup{(BG$^{k+}$)} and \textup{(BG$^{(k+1)+}$)} is one of available derivatives: \textup{(BG$^{(k+1)+}$)} adds one more bounded curvature derivative (up to order $k-1$) and one more bounded tangential derivative of $\II$ (up to order $k$), hence promotes uniform $C^k$ to uniform $C^{k+1}$ control of the metric jets in local coordinates.
 In particular, to produce an $O(\varepsilon^m)$ coefficient in the small-radius Fermi/normal expansion with a uniform $O(\varepsilon^{m+1})$ remainder, one assumes \textup{(BG$^{(m+1)+}$)}.

 \emph{Thresholds used in this paper.} \begin{itemize}[leftmargin=1.25em] \item \textup{(BG$^{2+}$)} (uniform $C^2$ control of $g$ and a fixed Fermi collar) suffices for all \emph{first-order} energy expansions (the $O(\varepsilon)$ term with $O(\varepsilon^2)$ remainder) in every dimension $n\ge 3$.
-For $n\ge 4$, the second-order coefficient $\mathfrak R_g$ is developed in \S\ref{sec:escobar-second}; to obtain an $O(\varepsilon^2)$ coefficient with a uniform $O(\varepsilon^3)$ remainder we work under \textup{(BG$^{3+}$)} (and for the third-order refinement under \textup{(BG$^{4+}$)}). \item \textup{(BG$^{4+}$)} (uniform $C^4$ control) is needed, for $n\ge 4$, for the full higher--order Escobar expansion (the $O(\varepsilon^2)$ coefficient $\mathfrak R_g$ together with the $O(\varepsilon^3)$ term $\Theta_g$) with a uniform $O(\varepsilon^4)$ remainder, which is used in the finer observability and multi--bubble selection arguments. \end{itemize}
+For $n\ge 5$, the second-order coefficient $\mathfrak R_g$ is developed in \S\ref{sec:escobar-second}; to obtain an $O(\varepsilon^2)$ coefficient with a uniform $O(\varepsilon^3)$ remainder we work under \textup{(BG$^{3+}$)} (and for the third-order refinement under \textup{(BG$^{4+}$)}). \item \textup{(BG$^{4+}$)} (uniform $C^4$ control) is needed, for $n\ge 6$, for the full higher-order Escobar expansion (the $O(\varepsilon^2)$ coefficient $\mathfrak R_g$ together with the $O(\varepsilon^3)$ term $\Theta_g$) with a uniform $O(\varepsilon^4)$ remainder (available for $n\ge7$), which is used in the finer observability and multi-bubble selection arguments. \end{itemize}